Graduate Department of

 Master of Accounting

-The Master of Accounting (MAcc) program provides students with exposure to advanced theories and topics in the field of accounting.
+The Master of Accounting (MAcc) program provides students with exposure to advanced theories and analytical tools used in the field of accounting.
 It provides an opportunity both to pursue specialized interests and to acquire a broader knowledge of the accounting discipline in general.
 Completion of the program prepares students for professional accounting careers and fulfills the educational requirements to become a Certified Public Accountant in the State of Florida and many other jurisdictions.
 Demand for MAcc graduates has been strong in the past and is expected to continue to be strong in the foreseeable future.

 Master of Accounting Program for Non-Accounting Majors